Do I have to pay Capital Gains Tax (CGT) when I sell my home?

 You will normally have to pay CGT when selling a second home such as a buy-to-let property or holiday home.
 This means that if your second property has increased in value by more than your annual CGT allowance then there will be tax due.

 You may also have to pay CGT if you use your home partly as a business premise, eg. a live/work property.

 If you are married. or in a civil partnership, you and your spouse can only collectively count one property as your main home at a time.

 What are the CGT rates in the UK?

-However, CGT on property is paid at the higher rate of 18% on gains for basic rate taxpayers and 28% for higher rate taxpayers.
+However, CGT on property is paid at a higher rate of 18% on gains for basic rate taxpayers and 28% for higher rate taxpayers.

-Do I have to do anything to claim the CGT back?
+Do I have to do anything to claim CGT back?

 When do I have to pay CGT?